-Mineralization at the Kaukua deposit is hosted by the Koillismaa Layered Igneous Complex (“KLIC”), a 2.4-2.5 billion year old layered mafic intrusive complex located in north-central Finland.
-The KLIC forms part of an east-west trending belt of similar intrusions and nickel, copper and PGE deposits that cross through Finland and into Russia.
-PGE-rich styles of mineralization were first recognized at Kaukua by Outokumpu Oy in the late 1980’s.
-The Geological Survey of Finland (“GTK”) commenced a focused research and exploration program in the area in 1996, drilling the Kaukua project for the first time in 2004, resulting in drill defined zones of PGE-rich mineralization.
+Mineralization at Kaukua is hosted by the Koillismaa Layered Igneous Complex, a 2.4-2.5 billion year old layered mafic intrusive complex that forms part of an east-west trending belt of similar intrusions and nickel, copper and PGE deposits that cross through Finland and into Russia.

 Palladium One has disclosed updated Mineral Resources for the Kaukua deposit, as well as the nearby Murtolampi deposit*, both of which are covered by EMX’s NSR royalty.
 The open pit constrained Mineral Resources are summarized in the tables below (note: TPM is Total Precious Metals defined as Pd+Pt+Au).